wbamberg/idl-reference/docs/nsIHTMLEditor.md

 removeInlineProperty() deletes the properties from all text in the current
 selection.
 If aProperty is not set on the selection, nothing is done.

-@param aProperty   the property to remove from the selection
-                   All atoms are for normal HTML tags (e.g.:
-                   nsIEditorProperty::font) except when you want to
-                   remove just links and not named anchors.
-                   For that, use nsIEditorProperty::href
-@param aAttribute  the attribute of the property, if applicable.
-                   May be null.
-                   Example: aProperty=nsIEditorProptery::font,
-                   aAttribute="color"
-                   nsIEditProperty::allAttributes is special.
-                   It indicates that all content-based text properties
-                   are to be removed from the selection.

 #### Parameters ####